shouryasen/shouryasen.github.io/_pages/working_papers.md

 nav_order: 3
 ---

 I study social change and cooptation in autocracies at both micro and macro levels.
-At the micro level, I study the historical development of state-society relations in the context of rural revolutionary movements.
-At the macro level, I study the global history of authoritarian institutionalization.
+This leads to three ongoing research agendas.

 **1. Long-run impacts of revolutionary mobilization**